 As more and more investors are looking to impact society through their money positively, many funds and strategies exist today to facilitate this movement.

-That’s where these terms like SRIs, socially responsible investing, ESG, environmental, social, and governance, and impact investing come in.
+That’s where these terms like socially responsible investing (SRI), environmental, social, and governance (ESG) investing, and impact investing come in.

-Usually, these terms are used interchangeably by investors, companies, and organizations alike, but they entail completely different investment formats and approaches.
+Usually, these terms are used interchangeably by investors and organizations alike, but they entail completely different investment formats and approaches.

 Being aware of the differences between these three investment trends will help you understand your options and formulate your investment portfolio accordingly.